raghvendra03/raghvendra03/README.md

 - I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.

 💻 Currently I 'm working with **Infosys**
-⌚️ Also documenting my journey with data with 2 initiative
+⌚️ I am also documenting my journey with data
    - 66 Days of Data Challange by Ken Jee
+:iphone: I am also learning how things work with the help of data in the real world.

 ### Technologies & Tools 🔥
 - **Languages**: Python, SQL.